2020–2021 U.S. troop withdrawal from Afghanistan: Taliban offensive and continued withdrawal

-In the aftermath of the US–Taliban deal, the US stopped supporting the Afghan military in its offensive operations, forcing it to take mostly defensive positions around the country.
-According to the agreement, US military aircraft could not attack Taliban groups waiting more than 500 meters away, giving the Taliban an edge in targeting Afghan military units.
-The agreement also exacerbated the morale of the Afghan army and police, making them more open to accepting bargains with the Taliban.
-Due to a lack of information and secret annexes in the agreement, that had not been shared even with the then Afghan government, the Taliban were able to spread propaganda and disinformation about the agreement, including convincing local police and military units that the US had handed over territories to the Taliban and that they should abandon their positions.
+Resultant of the US–Taliban deal, the US greatly reduced military support of Afghan Armed Forces offensive operations and pressured them into a defensive posture.
+The terms of the Doha agreement were not widely known due to classified annexes, verbal agreements, and poor communication.
+In particular, uncertainty surrounding US air strike rules of engagement fueled anxiety among the Afghan forces.
+The Taliban spread propaganda and disinformation on the agreement, further degrading morale of the defenders.
+Disinformation, bribery, and the use of tribal elders as negotiators led to cascading capitulation in many areas.

-In the 45 days after the agreement (between March 1 and April 15, 2020), the Taliban conducted more than 4,500 attacks in Afghanistan, an increase of more than 70% compared to the same period in the previous year.
+The reduction in offensive operations emboldened the Taliban.
+In the 45 days after the agreement (between 1 March and 15 April 2020), the Taliban conducted more than 4,500 attacks in Afghanistan, an increase of more than 70% compared to the same period in the previous year.
 More than 900 Afghan security forces were killed in the period, up from about 520 in the same period a year earlier.
-Meanwhile, because of a significant reduction in the number of offensives and airstrikes by Afghan and US forces against the Taliban, Taliban casualties dropped to 610 in the period down from about 1,660 in the same period a year earlier.
-The Pentagon spokesman, Jonathan Hoffman, said that although the Taliban stopped conducting attacks against the US-led coalition forces in Afghanistan, the violence was still "unacceptably high" and "not conducive to a diplomatic solution."
+Meanwhile, Taliban casualties dropped to 610 in the period down from about 1,660 in the same period a year earlier.
+Pentagon spokesman Jonathan Hoffman said that although the Taliban stopped conducting attacks against the US-led coalition forces in Afghanistan, the violence was still "unacceptably high" and "not conducive to a diplomatic solution".
 He added: "We have continued to do defensive attacks to help defend our partners in the area and we will continue to do that."

-On 1 May 2021, the Taliban launched a major offensive, making quick advances against the retreating US-trained Afghan Armed Forces.
+On 1 May 2021, the Taliban launched a major offensive, making quick advances against the retreating US-trained Afghan military.
+The Taliban overran Afghan security forces and captured entire districts, threatening provincial capitals.
+On 29 June, the commander of US and NATO forces in Afghanistan, General Austin S. Miller, acknowledged that the Taliban's ongoing offensive was worrisome and cautioned that militias fighting in support of the Afghan army could lead the country into a civil war.
+He cited troop fatigue and low morale among the reasons for Afghan losses and urged Afghan forces to consolidate and defend strategic areas.
+He added that US forces maintained their capability to support Afghan military and security forces, but did not want to "speculate what that (support) looks like in the future."